cmu-phil/Spectral/README.md

 - We construct the Atiyah-Hirzebruch and Serre spectral sequences for cohomology.

 ### Future directions
 - Hurewicz Theorem and Hurewicz theorem modulo a Serre class.
+There is a proof in Hatcher.
+Also, [this](http://www.math.uni-frankfurt.de/~johannso/SkriptAll/SkriptTopAlg/SkriptTopCW/homotop12.pdf) might be useful.
 - Homological Serre spectral sequence.
 - Interaction between steenrod squares and cup product with spectral sequences
 - ...